kyma-project/cli/docs/extensibility/create-extension.md

 5. Extend the `create` command with resource-oriented features.

-    With this step, you extend the `create` command with [flags and args](./inputs.md#arguments-and-flags) allowing to collect name, namespace, and data from the user and pass them to the `resource_create` action using configuration under the `with` field using [Go templates](./inputs.md#go-templates) and the available [custom functions](./actions.md#custom-functions):
+    With this step, you extend the `create` command with [flags and args](./inputs.md#arguments-and-flags), allowing you to collect name, namespace, and data from the user and pass them to the `resource_create` action using configuration under the `with` field using [Go templates](./inputs.md#go-templates) and the available [custom functions](./actions.md#custom-functions):

     ```yaml
     apiVersion: v1